MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: MaskControl

-ControlMM aims to generate a human motion sequence based on the text prompt (W) and spatial control signal (S).
-Towards this goal, we introduce a masked consistency modelling approach, which aims to learn the motion token distribution jointly conditioned on $W$ and $S$ by exploiting conditional token masking with consistency feedback.
+MaskControl aims to generate a human motion sequence based on the text prompt $W$ and joint control signals $S$.
+Towards this goal, we introduce \textit{Logits Regularizer} to conditioned masked transformer, which aims to learn the motion token distribution jointly conditioned both on $W$ and $S$. \textit{Logits Regularizer} implicitly alters the output logits of pre-trained text-to-motion model, thus changing the distribution of motion tokens, toward joint control positions.

-\textbf{Conditioned Masked Transformer with Motion Control Model.} We design a masked transformer architecture to learn the conditional motion token distribution.
-This is the first attempt to incorporate the ControlNet design principle \citep{ControlNet} from diffusion models into generative masked models, such as BERT-like models for image, video, language, and motion generation \citep{BERT, MaskGIT, Muse, Phenaki}.
-Our architecture consists of a pre-trained text-conditioned masked motion model and a motion control model.
-The pre-trained model provides a strong motion prior based on text prompts, while the motion control model introduces additional spatial control signals.
-Specifically, the motion control model is a trainable replica of the pre-trained masked motion model, as shown in Fig \ref{fig:architecture}.
+\textbf{Model Architecture.} Diffusion ControlNet has shown its excellence in adding additional control signals to pretrained image diffusion model \citep{ControlNet}.
+We demonstrate for the first time that similar design principle can be applied to introduce controllability to generative masked models \citep{BERT, MaskGIT, Muse, Phenaki}.
+Our architecture consists of a pre-trained text-conditioned masked motion model and a \textit{Logits Regularizer}.
+The pre-trained model provides a strong motion prior based on text prompts, while the \textit{Logits Regularizer} introduces additional joint control signals.
+Specifically, the \textit{Logits Regularizer} is a trainable replica of the pre-trained masked motion model, as shown in Fig \ref{fig:architecture}.
 Each Transformer layer in the original model is paired with a corresponding layer in the trainable copy, connected via a zero-initialized linear layer.
 This initialization ensures that the layers have no effect at the start of training.
-Unlike the original masked motion model, the motion control model incorporates two conditions: the text prompt $W$ from the pre-trained CLIP model \citep{CLIP} and the spatial control signal $S$.
-The text prompt $W$ influences the motion tokens through attention, while the spatial signal $S$ is directly added to the motion token sequence via a projection layer.
+Unlike the original masked motion model, the \textit{Logits Regularizer} incorporates two conditions: the text prompt $W$ from the pre-trained CLIP model \citep{CLIP} and the joint control signals $S$.
+The text prompt $W$ influences the motion tokens through attention, while the joint control signal $S$ is directly added to the motion token sequence via a projection layer.